For centuries, people have touted the health benefits of drinking tea. But what exactly can tea do for you?

 4. Green tea consumption linked to lower risk of coronary artery disease: In a study published in the official journal of the Japanese Circulation Society, researchers found that the more green tea you drink, the less chance you will have of developing coronary artery disease.

-A 2010 study by UCL (University College London) found that those who drank a cup of black tea where able to de-stress faster when compared to those drinking a placebo.
+7. Black tea may help soothe away the stresses of life: A study by University College London researchers found that those who drank a cup of black tea where able to de-stress faster when compared to those drinking a placebo.

 11. Rooibos may be anti-aging: Or, at least a study done with quail and published in British Poultry Science found that it helped their egg production capabilities last longer.
 Since birds are a proposed animal for anti-aging studies, this holds hope that rooibos may help humans as well.

-In a study that tested the oxidative stress reducing properties of supplements made from green tea, red rooibos, green rooibos, or Chinese green tea, rooibos extracts helped protect sperm health the most.
+13. Rooibos tea (both red and green) were shown to have the highest protection for male fertility against oxidative stress: In a study that tested the oxidative stress reducing properties of supplements made from green tea, red rooibos, green rooibos, or Chinese green tea, rooibos extracts helped protect sperm health the most.

 Drinking a variety of teas has been proven to be part of a healthy lifestyle.
 The sampling of studies above are just a drop in the bucket of a whole sea of research, which makes my tea-loving self feel very good.